PyCQA/redbaron/docs/tuto.rst

 .. image:: ast.png

-While you don't have to do that, it might help your understanding of RedBaron to see the produced FST (every key that has "_formatting" in its name is formatting related, you can ignore it):
+While you don't have to do that to use RedBaron on a daily basis, seeing the produced FST can help your understand RedBaron better (every key that has "_formatting" in its name is formatting related):

 .. ipython:: python